dbaileychess/flatbuffers-docs/content/tutorial.md

 root_type Monster;
 ```

-As you can see, the syntax for the schema Interface Definition Language (IDL) is
+As you can see, the syntax for the `schema` [Interface Definition Language (IDL)](https://en.wikipedia.org/wiki/Interface_description_language)
-similar to those of the C family of languages, and other IDL languages.
+is similar to those of the C family of languages, and other IDL languages.
 Let's
-examine each part of this schema to determine what it does.
+examine each part of this `schema` to determine what it does.

-The schema starts with a namespace declaration.
+The `schema` starts with a `namespace` declaration.
 This determines the
 corresponding package/namespace for the generated code.
 In our example, we have
-the Sample namespace inside of the MyGame namespace.

-Next, we have an enum definition.
-In this example, we have an enum of type byte,
-named Color.
-We have three values in this enum: Red, Green, and Blue.
-We specify
-Red = 0 and Blue = 2, but we do not specify an explicit value for Green.
-Since
-the behavior of an enum is to increment if unspecified, Green will receive the
-implicit value of 1.

-Following the enum is a union.
-The union in this example is not very useful, as
-it only contains the one table (named Weapon).
-If we had created multiple tables
-that we would want the union to be able to reference, we could add more elements
-to the union Equipment.

-After the union comes a struct Vec3, which represents a floating point vector
-with 3 dimensions.
-We use a struct here, over a table, because structs are ideal
-for data structures that will not change, since they use less memory and have
-faster lookup.

-The Monster table is the main object in our FlatBuffer.
-This will be used as the
-template to store our orc monster.
-We specify some default values for fields,
-such as mana:short = 150.
-If unspecified, scalar fields (like int, uint, or
-float) will be given a default of 0 while strings and tables will be given a
-default of null.
-Another thing to note is the line friendly:bool = false
-(deprecated);.
-Since you cannot delete fields from a table (to support backwards
-compatability), you can set fields as deprecated, which will prevent the
-generation of accessors for this field in the generated code.
-Be careful when
-using deprecated, however, as it may break legacy code that used this accessor.

-The Weapon table is a sub-table used within our FlatBuffer.
-It is used twice:
-once within the Monster table and once within the Equipment union.
-For our
-Monster, it is used to populate a vector of tables via the weapons field within
-our Monster.
-It is also the only table referenced by the Equipment union.

-The last part of the schema is the root_type.
-The root type declares what will
-be the root table for the serialized data.
-In our case, the root type is our
-Monster table.

-The scalar types can also use alias type names such as int16 instead of short
-and float32 instead of float.
-Thus we could also write the Weapon table as:
+the `Sample` namespace inside of the `MyGame` namespace.

+Next, we have an `enum` definition.
+In this example, we have an `enum` of type
+`byte`, named `Color`.
+We have three values in this `enum`: `Red`, `Green`, and
+`Blue`.
+We specify `Red = 0` and `Blue = 2`, but we do not specify an explicit
+value for `Green`.
+Since the behavior of an `enum` is to increment if
+unspecified, `Green` will receive the implicit value of `1`.

+Following the `enum` is a `union`.
+The `union` in this example is not very
+useful, as it only contains the one `table` (named `Weapon`).
+If we had created
+multiple tables that we would want the `union` to be able to reference, we
+could add more elements to the `union Equipment`.

+After the `union` comes a `struct Vec3`, which represents a floating point
+vector with `3` dimensions.
+We use a `struct` here, over a `table`, because
+`struct`s are ideal for data structures that will not change, since they use
+less memory and have faster lookup.

+The `Monster` table is the main object in our FlatBuffer.
+This will be used as
+the template to store our `orc` monster.
+We specify some default values for
+fields, such as `mana:short = 150`.
+If unspecified, scalar fields (like `int`,
+`uint`, or `float`) will be given a default of `0` while strings and tables will
+be given a default of `null`.
+Another thing to note is the line `friendly:bool =
+false (deprecated);`.
+Since you cannot delete fields from a `table` (to support
+backwards compatibility), you can set fields as `deprecated`, which will prevent
+the generation of accessors for this field in the generated code.
+Be careful
+when using `deprecated`, however, as it may break legacy code that used this
+accessor.

+The `Weapon` table is a sub-table used within our FlatBuffer.
+It is
+used twice: once within the `Monster` table and once within the `Equipment`
+union.
+For our `Monster`, it is used to populate a `vector of tables` via the
+`weapons` field within our `Monster`.
+It is also the only table referenced by
+the `Equipment` union.

+The last part of the `schema` is the `root_type`.
+The root type declares what
+will be the root table for the serialized data.
+In our case, the root type is
+our `Monster` table.

+The scalar types can also use alias type names such as `int16` instead
+of `short` and `float32` instead of `float`.
+Thus we could also write
+the `Weapon` table as:

 ```
 table Weapon {